Live at Massey Hall 1971: DVD

-The concert at Massey Hall was not actually filmed.
-Footage appears of Young performing a number of tracks which is instead sourced from a performance at the Shakespeare Theatre in Stratford, Connecticut three days later (filmed for a 1971 TV documentary by Dutch documentary maker Wim van der Linden, which was never broadcast in The Netherlands but it was in Germany, with the German title Swing in mit Neil Young) but has the Massey Hall audio dubbed on top.
+The concert at Massey Hall was not filmed.
+Instead, the footage used for the DVD release, featuring Young performing a number of tracks, was sourced from a performance at the Shakespeare Theatre in Stratford, Connecticut, three days later, with the Massey Hall audio dubbed on top.
+The footage was filmed for a 1971 TV documentary by Dutch documentary filmmaker Wim van der Linden, which was never broadcast in The Netherlands but was in Germany, with the German title Swing in mit Neil Young.
 Where there was a lack of video performances of certain songs, footage of the reel-to-reel tape recorder used onstage fills the screen instead.

-The DVD also contains performances of "The Needle and the Damage Done" and "Journey Through the Past" on The Johnny Cash Show (filmed February 1971), an interview from the aforementioned Swing in mit Neil Young TV documentary and footage of Young meeting to discuss the Archives project on his Broken Arrow Ranch (filmed February 1997).
+The DVD also contains performances of "The Needle and the Damage Done" and "Journey Through the Past" from The Johnny Cash Show, filmed in February 1971 (which, during an interlude between songs on the audio recording, Young refers to as a scheduled future performance), as well as an interview from the aforementioned Swing in mit Neil Young TV documentary and footage of Young meeting to discuss the Archives project at his Broken Arrow Ranch, filmed in February 1997.

 1971 near-release

 For much of 1971, Young was recuperating from a debilitating slipped disc back injury (he references this injury at the beginning of the "Helpless" take, saying, "bending over is... not so much fun" after dropping a pick).
-The year would be the first since 1965 not to see a new studio album featuring the prolific artist.
+The year was the first since 1965 not to see a new studio album released by Young.
 The release of a live album was scheduled for March 1971.
 It may have featured material from just this show, or from several shows, including the one featured on the first Archives release, Live at the Fillmore East.
 According to Young, "This is the album that should have come out between After the Gold Rush and Harvest...David Briggs, my producer, was adamant that this should be the record, but I was very excited about the takes we got on Harvest, and wanted Harvest out.
 David disagreed.
-As I listen to this today, I can see why.".
-Atlantic Records ultimately released a Crosby, Stills, Nash and Young live album, 4 Way Street on 7 April 1971.
+As I listen to this today, I can see why."
+Instead of the solo album, Atlantic Records ultimately released a Crosby, Stills, Nash and Young live album, 4 Way Street, on 7 April 1971.